All Episodes

 Yeah.

-But I'm I'm really just I'm just taken back.
+But I'm really just taking back.

-I was talking to Ron Bellum, a good buddy of mine, he was uh Master Chief uh that uh from the SEAL teams that retired recently and host of uh Reaper Outdoors survive the hunt on the uh pursuit channel.
+He was a master chief from the SEAL teams that retired recently and host of Reaper Outdoors survive the hunt on the Pursuit Channel.

-Um and we were laughing because when I was in, you know, only one or two guys had aimpoints on their guns or ACOGs.
+And we were laughing because when I was in, you know, only one or two guys had aimpoints on their guns or ACOGs.

-Uh only uh two people in my platoon had radios, and uh in night vision was something we might get, but we never really trained with.
+And night vision was something we might get, but we never really trained with.

-We ship over tens of thousands of dollars of communications gear on an ongoing basis, because what our service members are wearing is actually failing while in the field and they cannot get replacements, uh, or what they are issued stateside before they deploy is incompatible with the communications gear that they also have attached to them.
+We ship over tens of thousands of dollars of communications gear on an ongoing basis because what our service members are wearing is actually failing while in the field and they cannot get replacements.

-Uh and going back to what you said about buying your own gear, it's no mystery that our service members are not the highest paid individuals in the nation.
+And going back to what you said about buying your own gear, it's no mystery that our service members are not the highest paid individuals in the nation.

 They should all be making a million dollars a year, in my opinion.